Staphylococcus/brain-from-brane/docs/02-oneness-interconnectedness/2-oneness-interconnectedness.md

 ### The Inside-Out Perspective
 Agents develop internal models of reality that prioritize information relevant to their persistence and flourishing.
 This "inside-out" orientation means that:

-- **Boundaries appear stable** where underlying worldsheet patterns exhibit organizational coherence
+- **Boundaries appear stable** where underlying worldsheet patterns manifest as self-stabilizing structures with organizational coherence
-- **Categories crystallize** around recurring pattern configurations that matter for agent decision-making
+- **Categories form and solidify** around recurring, self-stabilizing pattern configurations that matter for agent decision-making
 - **Hierarchies emerge** based on informational relevance rather than arbitrary classification schemes
 - **Meanings develop** through the agent's interaction history with specific pattern types